-An indication of whether you’re a full-time student (12 credits or more), three-quarter-time student (nine to 11 credits), half-time student (six to eight credits), or less than half-time student (one to five credits).
+An indication of whether you’re a full-time student (12 credits or more), three-quarter-time student (9 to 11 credits), half-time student (6 to 8 credits), or less than half-time student (1 to 5 credits).
 This includes fall, spring and summer semesters.
 The North Carolina Community College Grant requires 15 or more credit hours to be considered at Full-time Plus enrollment status.

 The amount of money that your family is expected to be able to contribute to your education, as determined by the federal methodology need analysis formula approved by Congress.
 The EFC includes both parent and student contributions, and is based on your dependency status, family size, number of family members in college, and taxable and non-taxable income and assets.
 The difference between the cost of attendance and the EFC is considered your financial need, and is used to determine your eligibility for need-based financial aid.

 The federal FWS program provides part-time employment during the school year based on financial need.